It’s amazing how many people believe homeschooling needs to take all day.

 The time to homeschool middle school increases for the kids to three hours, although I’ve found my time remains relatively stable.

 We sit down together to discuss Latin, math, grammar, science, and writing.
 Once a week we hold a formal discussion about history and literature.

 The difference is the amount of studying the kids are able to complete independently.
 They no longer need me to hover over them watching each problem.

 There is still plenty of time for activities and hobbies in the homeschool day.

 High school takes my kids 5-6 hours a day to complete as each subject requires about an hour of study each day.
 My time with the children takes a jump during freshman year as the kids adapt to the increased workload.

 After that first year, my time plummets.
 By senior year they require very little time.
-The teenagers watch DVD lectures, read the textbooks, write papers, and take tests.
-By this point my kids have taken over the responsibility for their own education and I’ve turned from tutor to mentor.
+The teenagers watch DVD lectures, read textbooks, write papers, and take tests.
+By this point, my kids have taken over the responsibility for their own education and I’ve turned from tutor to mentor.

 My next son spends his extra time programming and studying scripts.
 He too is coming out of high school with a clear vision of what he wants to study over the next few years.

 Homeschooling doesn’t take as long as people expect I’ve noticed.
 But learning doesn’t stop when the formal schooling stops.
-Kids of all ages spend time in educational hobbies, projects, and activities.
+Kids of all ages spend time on educational hobbies, projects, and activities.